sui-foundation/sui-demo-day-bangkok/REGISTRATION_TEMPLATE.md

 Enter the project website's URL here

-### Primary Contact

-Email, Telegram or Twitter

 ### Team Members

-Please list the name of your team members
+Please list the names and emails of your team members

+### Presenter Telegram

+Telegram account of the presenter

 ### GitHub Repository